 All high-school athletes wishing to participate in intercollegiate athletics at an NCAA Division I or Division II must register online with the Initial-Eligibility Clearinghouse.
-Information about the Clearinghouse can be found in the Guide for the College-Bound Student-Athlete at https://web3.ncaa.org/ecwr3/.
+Information about the Clearinghouse can be found in the Guide for the College-Bound Student-Athlete http://fs.ncaa.org/Docs/eligibility_center/Student_Resources/CBSA.pdf.